futianfan/reinforced-genetic-algorithm/README.md

-# reinforced genetic algorithm for structure-based drug design
+# Reinforced Genetic Algorithm for Structure-based Drug Design

 This repository is for our recent NeurIPS 2022 paper: Reinforced Genetic Algorithm for Structure-based Drug Design.